Audi Sport Quattro S1 (Gr.B)

 Last of its kind – the final rallye Quattro

 Not all of the drivers were pleased by the shortened Sport Quattro as a successor to the Quattro A2, especially Walter Röhrl.
 In many situations the predecessor did better than the new car, so Audi had to evolve the rallye Sport Quattro.
-This resulted in the winged Audi rallye Sport Quattro S1.
-The big setup of wings in front and rear ment better traction.
-A lot of auxilliary parts where moved around in the chassis to improve weight distribution to a 52:48 balance ratio.
-For many rallye fans, the S1 is one of the most popular, historic rallye cars overall, much thanks to it’s iconic noise.
+This resulted in the winged Audi Sport Quattro S1.
+The big setup of wings in front and rear meant better traction.
+A lot of auxiliary parts where moved around in the chassis to improve weight distribution to a 52:48 balance ratio.
+For many rallye fans, the Sport Quattro S1 is one of the most popular, historic rallye cars overall, much thanks to it’s iconic noise.

 First used in Argentina 1985, and having its last WRC round 1986 in Portugal, these cars present the wildest version of the rallye Quattros.
-Chassis-wise they are identified independently from the Sport Quattro series.
-Only 20 cars were built, whereas the last car was used in regular S1 costume in 1986 at the Pikes Peak event, and in a more extreme version in 1987 at the same event.
+Chassis-wise the Sport Quattro S1 are identified independently from the Sport Quattro series.
+Only 20 cars were built, whereas the last car was used in regular S1 costume in 1986 at the Pikes Peak event (see below), before seeing a change for the more extreme version in 1987 at the same event.

 Engine: inline 5, alu-block, alu-head, 20V.

 Capacity: 2110cc by bore 79,5mm x 85mm stroke